dawedawe/fats/README.md

 fats is a cat-like dotnet tool to quickly dump multiple F# ranges from multiple files to stdout.
 Please note: F# ranges use 1-based lines and 0-based columns.
+Given a single path to a `.sarif` file, fats will dump the regions from the sarif results.

 # Installation
 ```shell